-Top 5 Skills for SBAC Practice Success
+Top 5 Online Assessment Skills for SBAC Success

 1. Comfort with Technology-Enhanced Questions

-These and other tech-enhanced questions in Edulastic will give your students the opportunity to practice taking the test on a platform that mimics the test.
-By the time the students get to the official SBAC assessment, they’ll be comfortable with the mechanics of the technology enhanced questions and can focus on the content.
+Here is an example of a drag-and-drop style question from one of the SBAC practice tests in our library.
+When students know how to move the correct answer into its proper place on the chart, they don’t waste a second figuring out the question type and have an advantage on test day.
+These and other tech-enhanced questions in Edulastic will give your students the opportunity to practice the skills they’ll need for the real test.
+By the time your students take the official SBAC assessment, they’ll be comfortable with the mechanics of the technology-enhanced questions and be able to focus on the content.
 If students need a little extra practice focusing on digital assessment question types, consider giving them a fun, low-stakes assessment.

 2. Typing and Keyboard Skills